Number 1: The Beans

-However, if you know the four factors that will influence how the coffee will taste, you will know what to look for and how to find which one is perfect for you, also, you will know which is the best options to serve in social gatherings and business offices.
+However, if you know the factors that will influence how the coffee will taste, you will know what to look for and how to find which one is perfect for you, also, you will know which is the best options to serve in social gatherings and business offices.

-We will cover everything you need to know in a series of four articles.
+We will cover everything you need to know in a series of articles.
 This first one will start, unsurprisingly, at the beginning: the coffee beans.

 The two main coffee beans are Arabica and Robusta.
 We will briefly cover the characteristics of each, but most importantly we will tell you what to expect when tasting either of these beans.